Hardware for using the Ongoing WMS scanning module

 When selecting the design, you should consider what requirements you have in your goods flows.
 A mobile computer might be suitable for a pallet flow, whereas a ring scanner combined with a mobile phone might be a better option if you are picking with a picking cart and need your hands free for picking goods.

-Each type device can be equipped with any technology for reading the barcodes and be able to read different formats.
-The named brands and models are devices we, or our customers, have tested.
-There might be others which are just as suitable.
+Each type of device can be equipped with any technology for reading the barcodes and be able to read different formats.

 Bluetooth and USB scanners